lionkeng/mapbox-mcp-server/README.md

 ### Maintenance Commitment

-This MCP server is officially maintained by Mapbox, Inc. We provide:
+The original MCP server is officially maintained by Mapbox, Inc. with:

 - Regular updates for new Mapbox API features
 - Bug fixes and security updates